PEP 803 – Stable ABI for Free-Threaded Builds

 Binary distributions (wheels) built with Limited API version 3.15 and above

-should use the ABI tag abi3.abi3t
+should use the ABI tag abi3.abi3t.

 Terminology